dxe/signups-importer/README.md

 Now you can deploy using the instructions under the "Deploy" section of this README.

-Use the `<...todo...>` menu created by this sheet to set up a new sheet.
+Use the `Signups Importer` menu created by this sheet to set up a new sheet.

 See the comments in `<...todo...>.ts` for detailed usage instructions.